IIITLucknowSWEngg/CSAICSABTeam011/URD.md

 ## 8. Assumptions and Dependencies

-- Shoppers, sellers, and admins will have internet access and devices that support a modern web browser.
+- Shoppers, the seller, and admins will have internet access and devices that support a modern web browser.
 - The platform will integrate with third-party payment gateways for order processing.
-- Product availability and inventory will depend on data provided by sellers.
+- Product availability and inventory will be managed by the single seller and updated accordingly.

 ---

 ## 9. Glossary

 - **Shopper**: A user who visits the platform to browse or purchase products.
-- **Seller**: A user who lists and manages products for sale on the platform.
+- **Seller**: A single vendor or boutique that provides all the products listed for sale on the platform.
-- **Admin**: A user responsible for managing the platform, including overseeing shopper and seller activities, handling complaints, and ensuring the platform's smooth operation.
+- **Admin**: A user responsible for managing the platform, including overseeing shopper activities, handling complaints, and ensuring smooth operations.
 - **Cart**: A feature where shoppers can store products they intend to purchase.
 - **Wishlist**: A feature allowing shoppers to save products for future purchases.
 - **Checkout**: The process of completing a purchase, including payment and delivery details.